Bhaskar-kumar-arya/resume-job-matchmaker/README.md

 ### What this POC does:
 * Provides a simple web interface using **Streamlit**.
 * Takes raw text from a resume and a job description as input.
-* Uses a pre-trained **Sentence-BERT (S-BERT)** model to convert the texts into contextual vector embeddings(although this interface doesnt use our main algorithm like the ranker.py).
+* Uses a pre-trained **Sentence-BERT (S-BERT)** model to convert the texts into contextual vector embeddings(although this interface doesnt use our main algorithm like the ranker.py). and a Cross-Encoder to rerank the resumes after matching.
 * Calculates and displays a **semantic similarity score** that represents the true alignment between the two texts.
 * it also has another (main) script `ranker.py` , which takes a csv with different resumes and job descriptions , and matches top 5 resume for each job description.
 * the ranker also considers the caste. it gives certain boost to people belonging to a lower caste. we randomize it with some paramaters for now